uk-gov-mirror/nationalarchives.tdr-auth-server/README.md

     * Once nvm is installed run: `[root directory] $ nvm install 16.5.0`
     * Run the following commands in the root directory:  `[root directory] $ npm install` and `[root directory] $ npm run build-theme`
         * this will compile the theme sass, copy the static assets to the theme `resource` directory and compile the typescript for WebAuthn.
-4. Build both spi jars:
+4. Build all three spi jars:
     * From the root directory run the following command: `sbt assembly`
     * This will generate the jar for the GovUK Notify service and the Event Publisher service
 5. Update the start script.
 In the `import_tdr_realm.py` replace: